kurohat/writeUp/TryHackMe/Medium/Anonymous.md

 smb: \>
 ```

-## examining all files from ftp and smb
+## Examining all files from ftp and smb
 ther are two pictures on smb, *corgo2.jpg* and *puppos.jpeg*.
 I used `exiftool` to check metadata and `hexeiditor` to look for weird hex patterns.
 Unfortunately, I can find anything.. to be save, I use `stegocracker` to crack them while I start examining files from `ftp`

 from ftp, we got 3 files